Terms and Conditions

 It is a framework within which all instructors should operate.
-And one that I have signed up for and behave in accordance with.
+And one that INSPIRE DRIVER TRAINING has signed up for and will behave in accordance with.
 To view the Code of Practice, please click here

 INSPIRE DRIVER TRAINING reserves the right to amend the above terms and conditions at any time.